How Do I Craft Policies for Recruitment, Promotion and Discipline?

 Depending on the size of your company, you may be subject to the following:

-Family and Medical Leave Act (FMLA): 50 or more employees, with 75 miles.
+- Family and Medical Leave Act (FMLA): 50 or more employees, within 75 miles.

 “Leave law is now an important issue that employers need to be aware of and implement into their existing policies and procedures,” adds Bolmarcich.
-“Some states and local jurisdictions within some states provide for paid parental leave, sick leave, and safe/domestic violence leave.
+“Some states and local jurisdictions within some states provide for paid parental leave, sick leave [for oneself or caring for a family member], and safe/domestic violence leave.
 Employers need to make sure that employees are aware of any and all of their paid leave rights at the outset of their employment.”

 Make the Policies Clear to Managers, Employees, and Applicants